Tuesday, May 17, 2011

 THE COMANCHEROS (20th Century-Fox 1961) Fox Home Video

-Glamorously mounted but rather nonsensical and episodic to a fault, Michael Curtiz's The Comancheros (1961) is a super western of the old school, a last gasp of the old establishment as the Hollywood of yesteryear reluctantly gave way to grittier, more contemporary realism.
-Curtiz, who was in ill health at the start of production, continued to decline and was forced to withdraw midway through, leaving his star, John Wayne the defacto director as well.
+Sumptuously mounted, if rather nonsensical and episodic to a fault, Michael Curtiz's The Comancheros (1961) is a super western of the old school, a last gasp of the old establishment as the Hollywood of yesteryear reluctantly gave way to grittier, more contemporary realism throughout the 1960s.
+Curtiz, who was in ill health at the start of production, continued to decline and was forced to withdraw midway through, leaving his star, John Wayne the defacto director on the project.
+That Wayne proved himself as skilled behind the camera as he undeniably was in front of it was perhaps no surprise.
+After more than 100 films he had obviously learned the craft from the ground up.

-Composer Elmer Bernstein provides a memorable theme for the film that manages to capture the vast open spaces of the old west.
+The Comancheros clings together largely because of Wayne’s larger than life persona, and the exemplary production values afforded the film.
+This is a class ‘A’ feature, immeasurably fleshed out by some stellar talent working behind the camera.
+Composer Elmer Bernstein provides a spectacularly memorable central theme under the main titles that manages to capture the vast open spaces of the old west.
 More directly, it borrows heavily from his own underscoring for another super-western, The Magnificent Seven (1960).

-The Grant/Huffaker screenplay makes its share of misfires - mostly during the latter half of the story when Pilar unexplainably pivots from Comanchero loyalist to Cavalry informant.
-In the course of two brief scenes she rats out her own father in favour of starting an uncertain relationship with a man she barely knows.
-None of this makes much sense even if one buys the fairytale course of true love.
-Nevertheless, the film as a whole clings together - awkwardly so at times, but for the most part without drawing too much unnecessary attention to its weaknesses.
+The Grant/Huffaker screenplay makes its share of misfires - mostly during the latter half of the story when Pilar inexplicably pivots from Comanchero loyalist to Cavalry informant.
+In the course of two brief scenes she rats out her own father in favor of starting an uncertain relationship with a man she barely knows.
+None of this makes much sense even if one buys the western fairy-tale course of untrue love.
+Nevertheless, The Comancheros hangs together - awkwardly so at times, but for the most part without drawing too much attention to its weaknesses.

-There's also a well informed audio commentary to appreciate, a stills gallery, the original Comanchero's comic book digitized on 97 screen displays (the ending of the comic greatly varies from the film's ending, so it's definitely worth a look) and the film's theatrical trailer.
+There's also a well-informed audio commentary, a stills gallery, the original Comanchero's comic book digitized on 97 screen displays (the ending of the comic greatly varies from the film's ending, so it's definitely worth a look) and the original theatrical trailer.
 Overall, Fox has outdone themselves on this offering.
-Let's all hope it's a trend they will encourage and foster for subsequent deep catalogue titles on Blu-ray.
+Let's all hope it's the start of a trend.
 Highly recommended!

 FILM RATING (out of 5 - 5 being the best)